piklestf2/pikles-hud/doc/options.md

 ## Font Crosshairs
 If you'd rather use these, open `"/tf/custom/pikles-hud/scripts/hudlayout.res"` with any text editor.
-There should be 8 options already in there.
+There should be eight options already in there.
 None are enabled by default.
 To enable, set `"visible"` to `1` (visible) or `0` (invisible) to enable whichever font crosshair(s) you're going to use.